 Though it would be nice for you to simply know down to the penny where all of your money is going with no effort, you absolutely will not be able to without taking time to look at and keep track of your finances.
 Here are five tiny steps to help you think about budgeting to help you make better financial decisions every month:

 STEP 1: Find out how much money you make.

-Sometimes you have a ballpark figure of how much you make monthly, but it is important for you to ensure that you understand what your take-home pay is after taxes, after retirement allocations, child support payment, alimony, etc.
+Sometimes you have a ballpark figure of how much you make monthly, but it is important for you to ensure you understand what your take-home pay is after taxes, after retirement allocations, child support payment, alimony, etc.

 STEP 2: Break down your monthly financial decisions into three categories.